QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 Stored Simulation Data
 ----------------------

-The uer can choose here to only store a certain type of simulation data (to limit the project file or data export size.
+The user can choose here to only store a certain type of simulation data (to limit the project file or data export size.
 Furthermore, the user can choose to store simulation data only after a certain time has passed, to remove transients from the datasets.

 * **Store Output From**: Simulation Data is only stored after the defined simulation time has passed.
 * **Store Aero Time Data**: Toggles if this data type is stored.
 (All data that is shown in the *Aerodynamic Time Graph*).